 Some adults are reluctant to get braces because they think they are too old to be wearing them and don't want other people to notice.
 If that's the case, consider spending a little extra to get clear braces that are virtually invisible.

 Braces can correct a wide variety of problems.
-Most commonly, they're used to straighten teeth that have grown in crooked or to re-align the jaw.
-Braces can also remedy overcrowding, a problem that occurs when the teeth are spaced too closely together.
-This is a concern because teeth that are too close together are harder to brush and floss, so you’re at a higher risk for gum disease and tooth decay.
-Orthodontists can correct overcrowding by putting spacers in between the teeth.
+Most commonly, they're used to straighten teeth that have grown in crooked or to realign the jaw.6 Braces can also remedy overcrowding, a problem that occurs when the teeth are spaced too closely together.7 This is a concern because teeth that are too close together are harder to brush and floss, so you’re at a higher risk for gum disease and tooth decay.8 Orthodontists can correct overcrowding by putting spacers in between the teeth.9

 Wearing braces can also help correct the way patients bite.
-If the teeth or jaws aren't aligned properly, you may have a hard time biting and chewing your food.
-This can cause the teeth to wear out very quickly.
-If this problem isn't corrected, sometimes the patient will lose their teeth later in life.
-In addition, problems with biting can tire out jaw muscles and cause pain while eating.
-In some cases, misalignment can cause a "bucktooth" appearance.
-This condition makes the patient more likely to suffer injuries to his or her front teeth, especially if they play sports.
+If the teeth or jaws aren't aligned properly, you may have a hard time biting and chewing your food.10 This can cause the teeth to wear out very quickly.
+If this problem isn't corrected, sometimes the patient will lose his or her teeth later in life.11 In addition, problems with biting can tire out jaw muscles and cause pain while eating.12 In some cases, misalignment can cause a "bucktooth" appearance.13 This condition makes the patient more likely to suffer injuries to his or her front teeth, especially if the individual plays sports.14

 Finally, wearing braces can help give you more self-confidence.
 It can be embarrassing to smile when your teeth are crooked.
 And some overbites are so severe that it's difficult to chew with your mouth closed.
 These oral complications can make it more difficult to socialize.
 Once your smile is corrected, you may find it easier to be yourself and interact in more social situations.

-Braces can be critical to the future of your oral health.
-The younger you are, the easier it is to correct dental problems.
+Braces can be critical to the future of your oral health.15 The younger you are, the easier it is to correct dental problems.
 So if your children are showing signs of crooked teeth, schedule an appointment with your dentist soon.
-Adults should also talk to their dentists about the possibility of getting braces if they have problems with biting and chewing, or if their teeth are crooked.
+Adults should also talk to their dentist about the possibility of getting braces if they have problems with biting and chewing or if their teeth are crooked.
 Don’t let any of these oral issues stand in the way of a confident smile.